jiangjyjy/Yue-Benchmark/README.md

 Our dataset has been added to [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) and [OpenCompass](https://github.com/InternLM/opencompass), you can evaluate your model via these open-source tools.

 #### Data Format
-Each question in the dataset is a multiple-choice questions with 4 choices and only one choice as the correct answer.
+Each question in the dataset (e.g., Cant_ARC-C) is a multiple-choice questions with 4 choices and only one choice as the correct answer.
 The data is json file, which is the same format as the original.
 Here is an example:
 ```json
     {
         "id": "Mercury_7175875",